 Cruising the Grand Canal is a great orientation to the city.
 Start your cruise at the Ferrovia (Santa Lucia train station) stop and board vaporetto #1 or #2. the #1 is the slow boat which takes about 45 minutes to make it’s way to San Marcos, while the #2 boat is the express boat, and can make the journey to San Marcos in about 25 minutes.

 The vaporetto is the cheapest way to cruise the Grand Canal.
-If you would prefer a more personal experience, with the joy of missing all the stops, you can click here to let Viator take you on a private tour of the canals.
+If you would prefer a more personal experience, with the joy of missing all the stops, then I would recommend you book a private tour of the canals.

 Piazza San Marco